Boris Johnson pledges to ‘address underlying culture’ of lockdown parties to save job

 But Will Tanner, a former senior official in the No 10 policy unit, poured cold water on Mr Johnson’s reported approach.
 He said it was “hard to see how losing the principal private secretary, deputy principal private secretary, chief of staff and director of communications simultaneously will improve the Downing Street operation – no matter who replaces them”.

-Meanwhile, there have been reports that Mr Johnson was warned by “at least two people” that the May 2020 “bring your own booze” event amounted to a party, and should be immediately cancelled.
+Meanwhile, there have been reports that Mr Johnson was warned by “at least two people” that the May 2020 “bring your own booze” event amounted to a party and should be immediately cancelled.

 Join our new commenting forum